uwmadison-chm/sendurance/README.md

     source .venv/bin/activate
     pip3 install -r requirements.txt

+Install a recent Firefox and put [geckodriver](https://github.com/mozilla/geckodriver/releases/) somewhere in your path, or put it in the sendurance directory.

 ## Using the Fleet Downloader

 Create a csv file with columns ID, Email log-in, First Day, and Last Day.
 Include rows for every Fitbit.
 Either call this file `fleet_data.csv` or edit the fleet_file variable in `fleet_downloader.py` to point to this csv file.